ahmd7/DevOps-cycle/README.md

 Create a Jenkins job for running docker-compose on the EC2 instance.
 Add the GitHub repository URL and credentials, then execute the following command in the Jenkins job's shell:

-Create a Jenkins job for running docker-compose on the EC2 instance.
-Add the GitHub repository URL and credentials, then execute the following command in the Jenkins job's shell:
 ```bash
 ansible-playbook playbook-dcompose.yml
 ```